webhintio/hint/packages/hint-detect-css-reflows/docs/paint.md

-# detect-css-reflows (`hint-detect-css-reflows`)
+# detect-css-reflows/paint (`hint-detect-css-reflows/paint`)

-Let the developers know if changes to a specific CSS property will trigger changes on the Layout, Composite or Paint rendering pipeline.
+Let the developers know if changes to a specific CSS property will trigger changes on the Paint rendering pipeline.

 ## Why is this important?